Gerardus Mercator: Duisburg, 1552–1594

 Earlier, Mercator had also presented Charles V with an important pamphlet on the use of globes and instruments and his latest (incorrect) ideas on magnetism: Declaratio insigniorum utilitatum quae sunt in globo terrestri : coelesti, et annulo astronomico (A description of the most important applications of the terrestrial and celestial globes and the astronomical ring).
 The first section is prefaced by Mercator's ideas on magnetism, the central thesis being that magnetic compasses are attracted to a single pole (not a dipole) along great circles through that pole.
 He then shows how to calculate the position of the pole if the deviation is known at two known positions (Leuven and Corvo in the Azores): he finds that it must be at latitude 73°2' and longitude 169°34'.
-Remarkably, he also calculates the longitude difference between the pole and an arbitrary position: he had solved the longitude problem—if his theory had been correct.
-Further comments on magnetism may be found in an earlier letter to Perrenot (Note: Mercator's letter to Perrenot is available on wikiquote (along with an introduction by Harradon).) and on the later world map.
+He also includes his calculation of the longitude difference between the pole and an arbitrary position; if his theory had been correct, he would have been the discoverer of the solution to the longitude problem.
+More of his comments on magnetism may be found in an earlier letter to Perrenot (Note: Mercator's letter to Perrenot is available on wikiquote (along with an introduction by Harradon).) and on the later world map.
 (Note: For magnetism on the world map see Mercator 1569 world map#Prime meridian and magnetic pole.
 Note that he calculated two possible positions.)
-In the Hogenberg portrait (at the head of the article) his dividers are set on the position of the magnetic pole.
+In Hogenberg's famous portrait of Mercator, his dividers are set on the position of the magnetic pole.